googleapis/java-bigtable-hbase/README.md

 ## Developing and testing

-1. Running `mvn clean install` will build and install Cloud Bigtable client artifacts to your local repository, and then run the unit tests.
+1. Run `mvn clean install` to build and install Cloud Bigtable client artifacts to your local repository, and then run the unit tests.
-2. There is also a suite of integration tests that connect to a cluster you have access to via the authentication credentials that were loaded via the Google Cloud SDK configuration step (see above).
+2. There is also a suite of integration tests that connect to a cluster you have access to, via the authentication credentials that were loaded during the Google Cloud SDK configuration step (see above).

    Use the following command to run the Cloud Bigtable integration tests for HBase 1: